dezlymacauley/shell-scripting-study-journal/cli_commands.md

             E.g. `appropos password -a change password`
             This will show all lines with both the words change and password.

+# Other commands
+`whoami`    = Displays the user name.
+`id`        = Display user ID and group ID
+`uname`     = Display operating system name
+            This will output `Linux`

+`uname -s -r` = Display the OS and version
+                Eg. This will display `Linux 6.6.10-arch1-1`

+`df -h`         = Disk free (Show disk usage for each file system)
+                Note: The `-h` means give me this info in a human readable format.
+                Drive space will be shown in Gigabytes and Terabytes, instead of bytes.

+`df -h ~`       = Shows all the disks mounted on your home directory.

+`ps`        = Show running processes.
+I haven't found the ouput of this command useful.
+`top`       = Show resource usage.
+Stands for table of processes.
+`df`        = Show info about mounted file systems.

+`date`      = Print out date
+            E.g. Mon 15 Jan 15:03:35 EET 2024

+`printenv SHELL`    = Displays the default shell on your computer.
+                    E.g. Your output will look like `usr/bin/zsh`

+`bash`      = Use the bash shell (Must be installed) `zsh`       = Use the zsh shell (Must be installed)

+`man name-of-command` = View the manual for that command.

+## Viewing the contents of a file in a specific order
+`sort`      = Viewing lines of a file in alphabetical order `sort -r`   = View the lines of a file in reverse order

 ## Using the `less` command
 Once you’ve accessed your content with the less command,